jamesinchina/jamesinchina.github.io/_posts/2015-03-17-angular-repeater-with-immutable-objects.md

 ---
 layout: post
-title: How to use immutable collections in an Angular repeater
+title: How to use collections of immutable objects in an Angular repeater
 ---

 One thing about Angular repeaters has been annoying me for some time.